cfw-guide/cemu.cfw.guide/_pages/en_US/controllers/controller-configuration.md

 Your Cemu set-up should now be complete, but there's one thing we're missing here -- games.

-The next section of the guide will take you through how to "dump" (copy) your games, updates, saves and more over from your system to your PC.
+The next section of the guide will take you through how to "dump" (copy) your games, updates, saves and more over from your Wii U to your PC.

 If you already have your games sorted, work on optimization next.